-- Open the Primary air vents - Add up to 1.45 kg of wood - Primary and Secondary air vents should be fully open for 2-3 minutes when flames from the fresh fuel fully established, close the Primary vents and set the Secondary and Tertiary vents to the desired position. - At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the stove - Do not leave the fire unattended until flames are well established an the newly charged logs - Always refuel onto hot embers. - Reduced burn rates can be achieved by reducing the openings of the Secondary and Tertiary air vents.
+- Open the Primary air vents - Add up to 3.8kg of wood

+- After about 2 minutes or when flames from the fresh fuel fully established, close the Primary vents - At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the stove - Do not leave the fire unattended until flames are well established an the newly charged logs - Always refuel onto hot embers. - Reduced burn rates can be achieved by reducing the openings of the Secondary and Tertiary air vents.